lexicalunit/dotfiles/bin/README.md

-    --all-subs                       Download all the available subtitles of the video --list-subs                      List all available subtitles for the video --sub-format FORMAT              Subtitle format, accepts formats preference, for example: "srt" or "ass/srt/best" --sub-lang LANGS                 Languages of the subtitles to download (optional) separated by commas, use IETF language tags like 'en,pt'
+    --all-subs                       Download all the available subtitles of the video --list-subs                      List all available subtitles for the video --sub-format FORMAT              Subtitle format, accepts formats preference, for example: "srt" or "ass/srt/best" --sub-lang LANGS                 Languages of the subtitles to download (optional) separated by commas, use --list- subs for available language tags

   Authentication Options:
     -u, --username USERNAME          Login with this account ID